jshvn/dotfiles/README.md

     * this is the main shell configuration script that runs every time terminal starts
     * this will set the ZSH theme and choose which plugins to import
     * this will source oh-my-zsh
-    * this will source the `zsh/aliases.zsh` custom aliases
+    * this will source the `common`, `macos`, or `linux` custom aliases
-    * this will source the `zsh/functions.zsh` custom functions
+    * this will source the `common`, `macos`, or `linux` custom functions
     * this will source the `zsh/theme.zsh` custom theme overrides
     * this will source any helper scripts that exist in the `zsh/scripts/` subdirectory
-    * this will also configure the miniconda environment
+    * this will also configure the miniconda environment for macOS devices
-* `zsh/aliases.zsh`
-    * this will define all the useful custom aliases for injection into shell environment
-* `zsh/functions.zsh`
-    * this will define all the useful custom functions for injection into shell environment
 * `zsh/theme.zsh`
-    * this will define any theme overrides
+    * this will define any theme overrides for all platforms
     * this will set `$LS_COLOR` / `$LSCOLOR` overrides
     * this will set `$PROMPT` overrides
+* `*/aliases.zsh`
+    * this will define all the useful custom aliases for injection into shell environment
+    * aliases should strive to be `common` when possible, but there exist platform specific subdirectories
+* `*/functions.zsh`
+    * this will define all the useful custom functions for injection into shell environment
+    * functions should strive to be `common` when possible, but there exist platform specific subdirectories

 ## 📘 Notes

-If you change the location of this repo on the filesystem, you will need to re-run the `install.sh` script again because the symlinks to the files within this repo will be broken.
+If you change the location of this repo on the filesystem, you will need to re-run the appropriate `install/*/link.sh` script again because the symlinks to the files within this repo will be broken.

 The scripts are intelligent enough to work regardless of where the git repo is located on the system.
-It will automatically pick up the location and make the appropriate symlinks when the `install.sh` script is run.
+It will automatically pick up the location and make the appropriate symlinks when the `install/install.sh` script is run.

 You need not worry about packages being reinstalled: if the packages are already installed, brew will identify that and skip them.
 Some of the casks and App Store packages will give an error indicating they are already installed - this is expected and can be safely ignored.